dylan-chew/backend_challenge/README.md

 # Backend Challenge

 A backend challege of two services.
 One service grabs XML vehicle data, parses to JSON and saves to a Mongo database.
-The second service is a GET endpoint.
+The second service is a GET endpoint to retrive the JSON data.

 ## How To Run